doughsay/room.js/README.md

 Verbs
 -----

-To edit verbs on objects, use the object methods `addVerb`, `editVerb` and `rmVerb` described above.
+To edit verbs on objects, use the functions `addverb`, `edit` and `rmverb` described above.

-    $(4).editVerb 'examine'
+    edit $thing, 'examine'

-This will load the verb 'examine' of object 4 into the verb editor.
+This will load the verb 'examine' of the 'Thing Class' into the verb editor.

 The verb context has different variables available to it.
 They are as follows: